npatel51/digital-assistant/README.md

 # Synopsis
-Spark: A search bot that takes _text_ or _voice_ as an input and responds in form of text and audio.
-It can play music from YouTube, delete temporary files on your computer, open programs available in OS, perform Mathematical calculations, shutdown itself, and more.
+A simple search bot that can perform various tasks such as playing music on YouTube, cleaning up unnecessary files, opening programs on windows system by voice command, performing mathematical computation, &c.

 # Features
 Spark could do the following ( you can either type in the search box or click on the search button to initiate):